FULTON COUNTY PERSONNEL DEPARTMENT

 TYPICAL WORK ACTIVITIES (Illustrative but not exhaustive):

-Collects data relevant to eligibility determinations;
+Collects data relevant to eligibility determinations and employability plans;

 Prepares documents for data entry and utilizes computer systems as related to job;